wad11656/Restore-Boot-Camp-Brightness-Fn-Keys/README.md

 ## How to Use ##

 Reboot after install.
-Each time you log in, **Task Scheduler** runs the .exe.
-The .exe should run a script that enables the `F1`/`F2` brightness keys, then opens **Boot Camp Control Panel** and sets function key presses to be interpreted as `F1`, `F2`, etc. (necessary to make my script work without needing to press the `fn` key) and restores trackpad capabilities.
+Each time you log in, **Task Scheduler** runs the `.exe`.

 **NOTE:** Press `⌘+[Function Key]` (a.k.a. `⊞Win+[Function Key]`) to use function keys with their standard functionality. (`Shift+[Function Key]` & `Ctrl+[Function Key]` hotkeys should still work as expected.)

+## How Does it Work/How to Edit? ##

+The `.exe` should run a script that enables the `F1`/`F2` brightness keys, then opens **Boot Camp Control Panel** and sets function key presses to be interpreted as `F1`, `F2`, etc. (necessary to make my script work without needing to press the `fn` key) and restores trackpad capabilities.

+If you want to tweak it yourself, it's built off an AutoHotkey `.ahk` script which can be found in the repo.
+In order to run with Admin rights (to prevent the UAC prompt from opening the **Boot Camp Control Panel**), the `.exe` is run on login using a **Task Scheduler** task with highest privileges.

 ## Troubleshoot ##